ALI1111111111/Verifake-Deepfake-detection/README.md

 ## Notes

 Backend tests and migrations may require additional setup if PHP is not installed locally.
 Sightengine API calls need valid credentials.
+The database seeders create an admin account with email `admin@example.com` and password `password` for the Blade dashboard.